eotssa/eotssa.github.io/source/_posts/IT/Cisco Configuration Commands (Compiled).md

 - Each PC should be configured to use the SVI (not the router) as their gateway address.
 - In addition to SVI, we can also configure switch interfaces to act like router interfaces.

+Multilayer switches are the preferred method of inter-VLAN routing in a busy network.
+In ROAS, end points were configured to use the router as the default gateway.
+Instead, configure the default-gateway to be the switch virtual interface (SVI).

+Then what about routing traffic to the internet not meant for any VLAN?
+- We can configure IP addresses between the multilayer switch and router.
+Then create a default route in the routing table (like a router).
 ### Point-to-Point Link for Switch and Router

-Router Configuration for Point-to-Point
+Swap a sub-interface trunk router with a  a multilayer switch Point-to-Point configuration
 ```
-// disable router's ROAS configuration if available.
+// disable router's ROAS configuration if configured.
 // for example
 R1(config)#no interface g0/0.10
 R1(config)#no interface g0/0.20